DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - All messages declaring someone has died are moved to the upper-left corner instead of interrupting gameplay
  - Renamed Terrifying Presence to Intimidation and you can rob caravans with the perk
  - Added a challenge for killing all major Fiend leaders
+ - Cass' hat should have less clipping issues now